If you’re trying to lead a healthy life, Halloween can be a tricky time of year.

 Don’t make candy the focus of Halloween.
-Instead, emphasize the fun of designing a great costume, transforming the house with spooky decorations and carving cool jack-o’-lanterns (Scroll down to download fun pumpkin stencils!).
+Instead, emphasize the fun of designing a great costume, transforming the house with spooky decorations, going out trick-or-treating and carving cool jack-o’-lanterns (Scroll down to download fun pumpkin stencils!).

 Enjoy the Halloween events going on in your community, such as haunted houses and costume parties.
 Host your own scary movie night or Halloween party where you can serve your own creative (and healthy) Halloween-inspired recipes.